1,000+ Opportunities

 E-file viewer adapted from IRS e-File Viewer by Ben Getson.
 Code for scraping audit documents adapated from

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations, particularly Church Schools of the Episcopal Diocese of Virginia and other private educational institutions.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations, particularly Church Schools of the Episcopal Diocese of Virginia and other private educational institutions.
 Not for individuals or governmental entities.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.